olivethree/briefRC/README.md

 This version displays the filenames of the images during the experiment.
 Use this version to verify how the stimuli are presented and ensure proper counterbalancing.

+## Task Details

+For now, only the version of Brief-RC that presents 12 stimuli per trial is available.

+I might add more versions in the future (e.g. 6 stimuli, or the traditional 2 stimuli per trial), but I think the 12 stimuli per trial strike a good balance between size of the images and how many of them might fit into a typical laptop screen (say 13" to 15").

 ## Face Stimuli

 The task uses noise patches superimposed on a composite image of average male and female faces with neutral expression from the Karolinska Face Database (Lundqvist & Litton, 1998).
 This base face was generated using the rcicr R package (Dotsch, 2016).